-7. Summary
+135 7.
+Summary

-For the first time, we present a study of muon track angular resolutions with current reconstruction techniques used by IceCube for the proposed extension IceCube-Gen2.
+For the first time, we present a study of muon track angular resolutions with current reconstruction techniques used by IceCube.
 We compare a new sensor design, the D-Egg, to an improved sensor based on the current IceCube design (PDOM).
+Despite with the advantage of higher segmentation, the performance of the D-Egg is increased by no more than 20% for the

-The angular resolution for common reconstruction algorithms in IceCube were studied for both sensors with a full-sky muon simulation and we find an improvement of the angular resolution of D-Egg of about 20% compared to PDOM.
-The major part of the improvement can be attributed to the larger photo cathode area of D-Egg.
-Investigating the fact that segmentation of the sensors seems to have only a small impact on the reconstruction result, we find that there are no existing reconstruction methods that fully take advantage of the module segmentation.
-Efforts are ongoing to develop a reconstruction that more accurately incorporates late photon timing information, and thus exploits all of the information provided by the D-Egg module.
-Besides the improvement in angular resolution, we show that the veto performance for the current implementation of the IceCube veto can be improved by using D-Eggs as well.
-We studied the deposited charge in the upper layer of the IceCube-Gen2 array and find a significant increase in the low charge region around the 3 PE threshhold.
-In conclusion, we find that we are on a good track to improve the current IceCube reconstruction and veto techniques to exploit the full potential of new approaches in sensor design for IceCube-Gen2 and encourage further, more detailed studies to follow.
+- angular resolution in comparison with the PDOM.
+We attribute most of this increase to the - increased photocathode area, which is increased by 48% compared to the PDOM. - By studying why the higher segmentation only gives minor impact on reconstruction, we find the - reason in the likelihood of the SPLINE-RECO reoncstruction: By not considering the timing of - the late pulses properly, the information in the late part of the arrival time distribution of the - photons in the individual sensors is lost.
+Including the timing information of the late pulses in the - 146 likilhood we can improve the reconstruction in such a way, that it is able to identify the - directionality of a muon track with only a single sensor in the best-case scenario. - Besides the improvement in angular resolution, we show that the veto performance for the current - implementation of the IceCube veto can be improved by using D-Eggs as well.
+We studied the - deposited charge in the upper layer of the IceCube-Gen2 array and find a significant increase in - the low charge region around the 3 PE threshold.
+In conclusion, we find that we are on a good - track to improve the current IceCube reconstruction and veto techniques to exploit the full - potential of new approaches in sensor design for IceCube-Gen2 and encourage further, more - detailed studies to follow.